58191554/DDA4310-Computational-Imaging/hw4/README.md

 ## Results

-First, we can use the patch2patch deblur and sum all the patches up to the output image:
+First, we can use the patch2patch deblur and sum all the patches up to the output image, (patch size = 100, margin size = 10):

 <img src="./imgs/deblur.png" style="zoom:150%;" />